psychon7/GCP2.0/README.md

 ### Key Objectives

-- 🧠 **Consciousness Measurement**: Develop tools to measure and visualize collective human consciousness
+- 🧠 **Consciousness Measurement**: Generate cryptographically-secure TRNG stream (≥ 256 b/node/sec)
-- 🌐 **Global Connectivity**: Create platforms that connect people across geographical and cultural boundaries
+- 🌐 **Global Connectivity**: Build a vertically-integrated, 100-camera global network with real-time coherence analytics
-- 📊 **Data-Driven Insights**: Provide actionable insights from global consciousness data
+- 📊 **Data-Driven Insights**: Compute multi-metric coherence analytics (CEC, PNS, FCI, MFR, RCC) with 5s refresh
-- 🤝 **Collaborative Solutions**: Enable collective problem-solving for global challenges
+- 🤝 **Collaborative Solutions**: Correlate spikes with geo-located news/sports/events in under 30s
-- 🔬 **Research Advancement**: Contribute to the scientific understanding of consciousness
+- 🔬 **Research Advancement**: Provide one-click experiment setup with rolling p-value & auto-stop

 ## 🏗️ Technical Architecture

-The technical architecture is designed for a production-grade, cost-efficient, single-VPS deployment that can later be shard-scaled.
-It focuses on a CCTV-Based True Random Number Generator (TRNG) Network.
+The technical architecture is designed for a production-grade, cost-efficient, single-VPS deployment that can later be shard-scaled to 1,000+ nodes with zero architectural re-writes.
+It focuses on a CCTV-Based True Random Number Generator (TRNG) Network with end-to-end latency under 100ms and monthly operating costs under €120.

 For a comprehensive understanding, please refer to the [Detailed Technical Blueprint](technical%20blueprint.md).